County Government Academy

 At its Nov.
 20, 2017 meeting, the Orange County Board of Commissioners approved a County Government Academy to begin in February 2018.
 The academy is designed to educate, inform and engage citizens about the many services and programs Orange County Government provides its residents.

-The class is conducted on Tuesday nights from 6 - 7:30 p.m.
-Sessions will be held at the Whitted Building in Hillsborough and Orange County Solid Waste in Chapel Hill.
-The agenda includes tours of county facilities like the Orange County Animal Shelter and the 9-1-1 Communications Center as well as sessions on such services as the Board of Elections, Register of Deeds, Orange County Animal Services and Solid Waste.
+The class is conducted on Tuesday nights from 6 - 7:30 or 8 p.m.
+Sessions will be held at the Durham County Technical College Hillsborough Campus.
+Some nights will feature tours of county facilities like the Orange County Animal Shelter and the 9-1-1 Communications Center.

 Faculty from the School of Government at the University of North Carolina-Chapel Hill will teach classes on the roles of counties in the intergovernmental system and an interactive exercise on developing a county budget.

-The class is limited to 25 participants who will be selected on a first-come, first-served basis.
+The class is limited to 30 participants, who will be selected on a first-come, first-served basis.
 Prospective students must be at least 16 years of age.